Perron's latest OT goal boosts Blues past Blue Jackets

 David Perron scored eight seconds after the opening faceoff of overtime, lifting the St. Louis Blues to a 4-3 victory over the visiting Columbus Blue Jackets on Friday night.
 Perron's second overtime winner in the past three games gave the Blues their fifth victory in the past six games.

-The Blues Jackets are winless (0-2-1) in their past three games.
-With the Blues opening overtime on a power play, Ryan O'Reilly won the faceoff and got the put to Alex Pietrangelo, who skated with the puck into the Columbus zone.
+The Blue Jackets are winless (0-2-1) in their past three games.
+With the Blues opening overtime on a power play, Ryan O'Reilly won the faceoff and got the puck to Alex Pietrangelo, who skated with the puck into the Columbus zone.
 Pietrangelo sent a cross-ice pass to Perron, who fired in a shot from the right circle just as the power play expired.

 Brayden Schenn, Oskar Sundqvist and Robert Thomas also scored for the Blues, who rallied from a 3-1 deficit to force overtime.
 Schenn has 10 goals in 14 games this season after failing to score his 10th goal until Feb.
 7 last season.
 Blues goaltender Jordan Binnington stopped 27 of 30 shots in his sixth consecutive start.